kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(v\) Timely fire suppression response.

-\(6\) Include lightning protection on each facility used to store or process explosives to prevent inadvertent initiation of propellants and explosives due to lightning unless the facility complies with the lightning protection criteria of §420.71 of this part.
+\(6\) Include lightning protection on each facility used to store or process explosives to prevent inadvertent initiation of propellants and explosives due to lightning unless the facility complies with the lightning protection criteria of [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.71   Lightning protection.|§420.71]] of this part.

-\(e\) A launch operator, in the event of an emergency, must perform the accident investigation plan as defined in §417.111(h).
+\(e\) A launch operator, in the event of an emergency, must perform the accident investigation plan as defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](h).

 ##